raveenadeshmukh501-ui/Rule-Based-Chatbot/README.md

 ---

+## 🎯 CodeOrbit AI Internship

+This project was created as part of the **CodeOrbit AI Internship Program** to strengthen my Python programming and problem-solving skills.
+It demonstrates the implementation of a simple rule-based chatbot capable of answering predefined questions, maintaining conversation history, and providing a user-friendly interactive experience.

+---

 # 📫 Connect With Me

 Feel free to explore my repositories, share your feedback, or connect with me.
 I'm always excited to learn, collaborate, and build new AI projects.